-We recently featured a great deal on flights to Santiago, Chile (SCL) from a handful of U.S. airports starting at only $324 round-trip through February of 2022 through our Thrifty Traveler Premium service.
+Last year, we featured an on flights to Santiago, Chile (SCL) from a handful of U.S. airports starting at only $324 round-trip which was bookable all the way through February 2023 through our Thrifty Traveler Premium service.

 That's a fantastic deal – nearly $600 off most flights to Chile.
 But if your home airport isn't getting those cheap prices, the cost of getting there on specific days could make the deal look less attractive.
 Enter the Delta companion certificate.